mrmorphic/hwio/README.md

 analog and digital pins as there is in Arduino; there is one set of pins, which may support digital and/or analog capabilities.

-The caller generally works with logical pin numbers, which are conceptually easier for beginners as they correspond to physical pins on a device.
-The hardware driver exposesthe hardware-specific names, however.
-Generally, a driver should provide a beginners document that shows the logical pin numbers and how they map to physical connectors to make it easier for beginners.

-### Prerequisites

-### Installation

-_I'll do this when it is in a more stable state._

-## Driver Specific

-### BeagleBone

-#### Pin map
+The caller generally works with logical pin numbers retrieved by GetPin.

 ## Things to be done

- *	Better performance on raw GPIO
- *	PWM output support (BeagleBone)
+ *	PWM output support (BeagleBone, R-Pi)
  *	Analog input (BeagleBone)
- *	Interupts (lib and BeagleBone)
+ *	Interupts (lib, BeagleBone and R-Pi)
- *	Serial support for UART pins (lib and BeagleBone)
+ *	Serial support for UART pins (lib, BeagleBone and R-Pi)
- *	SPI support; consider augmenting ShiftIn and ShiftOut to use hardware pins if appropriate
+ *	SPI support; consider augmenting ShiftIn and ShiftOut to use hardware pins if appropriate (Beaglebone and R-Pi)
- *	bit functions if they are not already in the go run time
  *	define a way to model multi-pin capabilities. e.g LCD or MMC on BeagleBone
  *	LCD, particularly HD44780 (lib)
  *	Servo (lib)